elegidocodes/elegidocodes/README.md

 <br>

-Throughout these years, I have taken many programming, computer science, and software engineering courses either in collage and online.
+Throughout these years, I have taken many programming, computer science, and software engineering courses both in collage and online.
 So, if your interested in learning programming, I recommend the ones from these instructors:

 <details><summary>Angela Yu</summary>